 Children who persistently have difficulties with their behaviour will have a personal behaviour plan, agreed with the parents, staff and the child.
+A risk assessment may also need to be written.

 If a behaviour problem is severe or recurring, exclusion procedures may be implemented, following correct procedures.